Learn how to make hanging hearts that you can fill with lavender, or other scents. Display in your home or use to scent clothes draws and closets.

 The ribbon must sit BETWEEN the two layers of fabric.
 The raw edges of the ribbon should line up with the raw edges of the fabric.
 This will put the folded edge of the ribbon into the middle of the fabric.
 This can be confusing but remember that once sewn we will turn the heart around (to the RIGHT side) and the folded edge (of the ribbon) will be on the outside.

-Should you require a bit of extra help, please check out our corresponding YouTube video: DIY Lavender Hanging Hearts.
+Should you require a bit of extra help, please check out the corresponding YouTube video: DIY Lavender Filled Hanging Hearts.

 Continue pinning the two pieces of fabric together, along the drawn line.
 Pin the ribbon in position securely.